 Community and comprehensive schools are wholly state run.
 They tend to offer a wider variety of practical subject choices.
 They are usually also coeducational.

-These are fee-paying.
+Private secondary schools are fee-paying.
 They are under inspection by the Irish department of education and the teachers receive a state salary.
 All non-EU students that require visas must go to private schools.

 Irish Education System

 In the first 3 years of secondary school students prepare for the Junior Certificate.
 Students study 7-10 subjects.